polyseam/mssql2019-chart/charts/mssql/README.md

 If you require TLS/SSL, ensure that cert-manager is installed in your cluster and configure the certificates in the values.yaml file.

 ## Additional Information
-For more information on working with MSSQL in Kubernetes, visit MSSQL Kubernetes documentation.
-For more details on using Helm, see Helm documentation.
+For more details on using Helm, see [Helm documentation](https://helm.sh/).